Using the Walrus client

 walrus read <some blob ID>

 By default the blob data is written to the standard output.
-The --out <OUT> CLI option (or -o) can be used to specify an output file name.
-The --rpc-url <URL> (or -r) may be used to specify a Sui RPC node to use instead of the one set in the wallet configuration or the default one.
+The --out <OUT> CLI option can be used to specify an output file name.
+The --rpc-url <URL> may be used to specify a Sui RPC node to use instead of the one set in the wallet configuration or the default one.

 Reclaiming space via deletable blobs

-By default walrus store uploads a blob and Walrus will keep it available until after its expiry epoch.
+By default walrus store uploads a permanent blob available until after its expiry epoch.
 Not even the uploader may delete it beforehand.
 However, optionally, the store command may be invoked with the --deletable flag, to indicate the blob may be deleted before its expiry by the owner of the Sui blob object representing the blob.
 Deletable blobs are indicated as such in the Sui events that certify them, and should not be relied upon for availability by others.

 A deletable blob may be deleted with the command: